Precision or Perish: Retail’s Orchestration Challenge for NRF 2026

 What True Orchestration Looks Like

-Orchestration isn’t a buzzword, it's a system-wide capability that lets retailers sense, decide, and act across the enterprise.
+Orchestration isn’t a buzzword, it is a system-wide capability that lets retailers sense, decide, and act across the enterprise.
 Done right, it closes the loop between planning and execution with:

 • Signal synchronization: Retailers tap into live data from customer behavior, supplier inputs, store performance, and external signals (such as weather or social trends).
 These signals are unified into one operational view, eliminating blind spots across the value chain.